KDE/threadweaver/examples/HelloWorldRaw.in.md

-The first example showed nothing that would have required multiple threads to print _Hello World!_, and also did not mention anything about when jobs get deleted.
-Object life span is of course one of the crucial questions when programming in C++.
+The first example showed nothing that would have required multiple threads to print _Hello World!_, and also did not mention anything about at what time jobs get deleted.
+Object life span is of course a crucial questions when programming in C++.
 So of what type is the value that is returned by `make_job` in the first example?

 The returned object is of type `JobPointer`, which is a `QSharedPointer` to `Job`.
 When `make_job` is executed, it allocates a `Job` that will later execute the C++ lambda function, and then embeds it into a shared pointer.
-Shared pointers count references to the object pointer they are representing, and delete the object when the last reference to it is destroyed.
+Shared pointers count references to the object pointer they represent, and delete the object when the last reference to it is destroyed.
 In a way, they are single-object garbage collectors.
 In the example, the new job is immediately handed over to the queue stream, and no reference to it is kept by